SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Introduction

-To the best of our knowledge, BUIR~\cite{lee2021bootstrapping} is the only framework for CF to learn user and item latent representations without negative samples.
+To the best of our knowledge, BUIR~\cite{lee2021bootstrapping} is the only recommendation framework to learn user and item latent representations without negative samples.
 BUIR is derived from BYOL~\cite{grill2020bootstrap}.
 Similar to BYOL, BUIR employs two distinct encoder networks (\textit{i.e.,} online and target networks) to address the recurring of trivial constant solutions in SSL.
 In BUIR, the parameters of the online network are optimized towards that of the target network.
 At the same time, parameters of the target network are updated based on momentum-based moving average~\cite{tarvainen2017mean, grill2020bootstrap, he2020momentum} to slowly approximate the online network~\cite{lee2021bootstrapping}.
-As BUIR is built upon BYOL, which stems from vision domain, its architecture is redundant and difficult to fuse information from high-order neighbors for efficient recommendation, because of the design of the momentum-based parameter updating.
-The S{ IM}S{ IAM} network is originally proposed in vision domain as well.
+As BUIR is built upon BYOL, which stems from vision domain, its architecture is redundant and suffers from slow convergence, because of the design of the momentum-based parameter updating.
+The SimSiam network is originally proposed in vision domain as well.
 The input is an image, and techniques for data augmentation on images are relatively mature~\cite{shorten2019survey}, such as random cropping, resizing, horizontal flipping, color jittering, converting to grayscale, Gaussian blurring, and solarization.
 As for a pair of user id and item id that is observed in implicit feedback, there is no standard solution on how to distort it while keep its representation invariant.

+The learning paradigm of SSL without negative samples differs slightly from existing paradigms that use negative samples to learn representations.
+SSL without negative samples intends to learn an encoder with augmentation-invariant representation~\cite{grill2020bootstrap, chen2021exploring}.
+That is, they minimize the representation distance between two positive samples based on a Siamese network architecture~\cite{bromley1993signature}.
+By using negative samples in SSL, solutions are prevented from collapsing because of their repulsivity.
+Our proposed framework can achieve competitive performance without harnessing this repulsive force.